imagineLife/next-big-site/pages/docker/node-server-containerized.md

 ---
-title: "Node Server I: Containerization"
+title: 'Node Server I: Containerization'
-parentDir: docker/node-server
+parentDir: docker
-shortSlug: node-server-containerized
+shortSlug: node-server-node-server-containerized
-slug: docker/node-server/containerized
+slug: docker/node-server-containerized
 author: Jake Laursen
 excerpt: A Piece-by-Piece Approach to a simple node server in a docker Image + Container
-tags: ["Docker", "Dockerfile", "NodeJS", "Container", "Image"]
+tags: ['Docker', 'Dockerfile', 'NodeJS', 'Container', 'Image']
 order: 6
 ---

 # A Node App Container

 Here, a docker image will be built.
 The image will run a nodeJs web server that can be pinged at a "root" url and return a string that reads "omg hey!!".